CurlySpiker/LifeGame/README.md

 You will be asked for confirmation when trying to generate more than 20 files.

 NB: As a safeguard, the program will stop if the board reaches a size > 256*256 cells.
-If required, this can be removed by using the option --noLimit, at the risk of reaching memory overflow.
+If required, this can be removed by using the option --no-limit, at the risk of reaching memory overflow.

 # CI